vaibhavswire/liveobsidian/Whiteboard.md

 Lawfare, Walking on eggshells, shaunda, voting with our feet, narishkeit, passing the smell test, patootie, compos mentis,ḥuṣpāh (חֻצְפָּה), meaning "insolence", "cheek" or audacity.

 What Russian is to Gk, Hbw is to Latin
+If Nostratic is Latin, El Makki is IE-HS
 ....

 The German suffix -keit is used to convert an adjective into a noun, similar to the English suffix -ness. eitel ("vain") becomes Eitelkeit ("vanity") when -heit is added.